enabledhq/enabledhq.github.io/_posts/2019-01-31-tech-trends-from-ces.md

 # 5G connectivity

 The next generation of connectivity is now a reality.
-Possibly one of the most talked about trends at CES, Verizon CEO and CES Keynote Speaker Hans Vestburg described 5G technology as a “[quantum leap compared to 4G] (https://www.cnbc.com/video/2019/01/08/5g-huge-quantum-leap-verizon-ceo.html).”
+Possibly one of the most talked about trends at CES, Verizon CEO and CES Keynote Speaker Hans Vestburg described 5G technology as a “[quantum leap compared to 4G](https://www.cnbc.com/video/2019/01/08/5g-huge-quantum-leap-verizon-ceo.html).”

 There are many benefits to 5G connectivity.
-If the experts are right, users could experience incredibly fast speeds, ranging from [100Mbps to 20Gbps] (https://arstechnica.com/information-technology/2017/02/5g-imt-2020-specs/) (so potentially up to a thousand times faster than 4G).
-The technology will enable faster network response times and allow more devices to be connected simultaneously, paving the way for hyper-connected smart cities of the future and the [Internet of Things] (https://enabled.com.au/services#services-internetthings).
+If the experts are right, users could experience incredibly fast speeds, ranging from [100Mbps to 20Gbps](https://arstechnica.com/information-technology/2017/02/5g-imt-2020-specs/) (so potentially up to a thousand times faster than 4G).
+The technology will enable faster network response times and allow more devices to be connected simultaneously, paving the way for hyper-connected smart cities of the future and the [Internet of Things](https://enabled.com.au/services#services-internetthings).

 5G capable devices and services will start to come onto the market this year.
 Some noteworthy developments include:
-- Samsung demoing their [5G smartphone prototype] (https://www.zdnet.com/article/ces-2019-samsung-announces-5g-smartphone-sneak-peek/), to be released later this year
+- Samsung demoing their [5G smartphone prototype](https://www.zdnet.com/article/ces-2019-samsung-announces-5g-smartphone-sneak-peek/), to be released later this year
-- Skyward announcing plans to connect [1 million drone flights] (https://www.zdnet.com/article/ces-2019-the-biggest-5g-news/) on Verizon’s 5G network
+- Skyward announcing plans to connect [1 million drone flights](https://www.zdnet.com/article/ces-2019-the-biggest-5g-news/) on Verizon’s 5G network
-- US carrier AT&T partnering with a Chicago university to [connect hospitals and healthcare providers] (https://www.zdnet.com/article/ces-2019-at-t-5g-to-connect-hospitals-and-stadiums/)
+- US carrier AT&T partnering with a Chicago university to [connect hospitals and healthcare providers](https://www.zdnet.com/article/ces-2019-at-t-5g-to-connect-hospitals-and-stadiums/)
-- [Telstra signing deals] (https://www.zdnet.com/article/ces-2019-telstra-confirms-5g-smartphones-by-mid-2019/) with several smartphone brands to have 5G smartphones on its network by mid-year
+- [Telstra signing deals](https://www.zdnet.com/article/ces-2019-telstra-confirms-5g-smartphones-by-mid-2019/) with several smartphone brands to have 5G smartphones on its network by mid-year

 # Luxury tech

-One product we’re watching keenly is [LG’s HomeBrew] (https://www.cnet.com/news/lg-takes-up-the-mantle-of-brewer-with-homebrew-countertop-beer-bot/) - a benchtop device for brewing craft beer.
+One product we’re watching keenly is [LG’s HomeBrew](https://www.cnet.com/news/lg-takes-up-the-mantle-of-brewer-with-homebrew-countertop-beer-bot/) - a benchtop device for brewing craft beer.
 The HomeBrew uses capsules, starts brewing at the touch of a button, and allows you to monitor your brew via their app.
-It’s unknown if HomeBrew will make it to our shores, however, it’s interesting to note that Australian-owned Coopers launched their [BrewArt system] (https://brewart.com/au/) several years ago to Australian and international markets.
+It’s unknown if HomeBrew will make it to our shores, however, it’s interesting to note that Australian-owned Coopers launched their [BrewArt system](https://brewart.com/au/) several years ago to Australian and international markets.
 BrewArt was the world’s first fully automated internet connected home brewing machine; Enabled proudly developed all the digital components, including the app, the Internet of Things capability, and the online Magento store.
-[Read our case study here] (https://enabled.com.au/casestudy-Coopers).
+[Read our case study here](https://enabled.com.au/casestudy-Coopers).

 <div style="margin-left:auto;margin-right:auto;max-width:600px;width:100%;">
 	<img src="{{site.baseurl}}/images/img_lg_homebrew.png" alt="LG homebrew">